Since winning the prestigious Naumburg Chamber Music

 The Peabody Trio currently serves as the resident faculty ensemble of the Peabody Conservatory in Baltimore, a position they have held since 1989.
 They are frequently asked to perform educational residencies for chamber music organizations and have served as visiting professors at universities and conservatories both in the United States and abroad.
 They spend summers as ensemble-in-residence at the Yellow Barn Music School and Festival in Putney, Vermont.

-The Peabody Trio celebrated its twentieth season in 2007-08 with the release of the Beethoven Trios Opus 1, Nos.
+The Peabody Trio celebrated its twentieth season with the release of the Beethoven Trios Opus 1, Nos.
 1 and 3 on Artek Records, the second in their series of the complete piano trios of Beethoven.
 Gramophone Magazine called this recording a "bold, flexible and vibrant" performance in which Beethoven's music received "consummate consideration."
-In 2004 the trio released their recording of the Beethoven Opus 70 Trios on Artek, praised by Strad Magazine as "some of the most accomplished Beethoven Trio playing …heard in many a year."
-Previously they have recorded for New World Records and CRI.
+Their recording of the Beethoven Opus 70 Trios on Artek was praised by Strad Magazine as "some of the most accomplished Beethoven Trio playing …heard in many a year."
+They have also recorded for New World Records and CRI.

 The three musicians of the Peabody Trio come from diverse musical backgrounds.